Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 What size trolley jack do I need for a regular car?

-A 2-tonne jack is enough for most passenger cars, hatches and sedans — you’re lifting one corner or axle at a time, roughly 25–50% of kerb weight.
-Step up to 3T for large SUVs, utes or 4WDs, or if you want real headroom above the rating.
+A 2-ton jack is enough for most passenger cars, hatches and sedans — you’re lifting one corner or axle at a time, roughly 25–50% of curb weight.
+Step up to 3T for large SUVs, pickups or 4WDs, or if you want real headroom above the rating.

 Will a standard trolley jack fit under a lowered car?